John Coggeshall: England and Massachusetts

-Sometime after moving to Boston, Coggeshall became an enthusiastic supporter of Anne Hutchinson, who was at the center of the growing Antinomian Controversy.
+Sometime after moving to Boston, Coggeshall became an enthusiastic supporter of Anne Hutchinson, who was at the centre of the growing Antinomian Controversy.
 Also supporting her initially were the Reverend John Cotton and many of the Boston church members.
 Even the colony's Governor Henry Vane was a strong admirer, but he was voted out of office and John Winthrop became the governor.
 At that point, strong measures were taken to "stamp out heresy and drive out the heretics," in the words of one modern historian.
 Anne Hutchinson was tried, convicted, and banished from the colony because of her religious opinions, her prophecies of God's wrath and destruction upon the colony, and her influence in fanning the flames of controversy within the community.
 At her civil trial, Coggeshall spoke out in her defense and was one of only three deputies to vote for her acquittal, the other two being William Aspinwall and William Coddington.
 Coggeshall also supported dissident minister Reverend John Wheelwright, whose wife was the sister of Anne Hutchinson's husband.
 Shortly after Hutchinson's banishment, Coggeshall was expelled from the General Court and was also directed to leave Massachusetts in March 1638.

 Many of Hutchinson's supporters were ordered out of the Massachusetts colony, but a group of them (including Coggeshall) signed what is called the Portsmouth Compact before leaving Boston, thus establishing a non-sectarian civil government with a Christian focus, upon the universal consent of the inhabitants.
 The group initially planned to settle in New Netherland, but they were persuaded by Roger Williams to purchase some land from the Indians on Narragansett Bay.
 They moved to the northeast end of Rhode Island and established the settlement of Pocasset, changing the name to Portsmouth in 1639.
 William Coddington was elected the first judge (governor) of the settlement.
 In May 1638, Coggeshall was on a committee to lay out land there, and he was granted six acres at the same time.
 The following year, a disagreement prompted Coddington and a few other leaders, including Coggeshall, to leave Portsmouth and begin a new settlement called Newport at the south end of the island.
 Governor Winthrop described the 1639 disagreement in Portsmouth in his journal: "the people grew very tumultuous and put out Mr. Coddington and the other three magistrates."
 Coggeshall was one of the three referred to by Winthrop.